dingaaling/pacman/README.md

 ## playing the game
 <br />

-to play the game, simply run the following command: `python3 pacman.py <input-file.txt>`. the program can accept variable name input files <br />
+to play the game, simply run the following command: `python3 pacman.py <input-file.txt>`. the program can accept variable name input files, simply replace `<input-file.txt>` with your filename. <br />

 you can edit the input file to the desired game and moves you'd like. for example: <br />